lwojcik/sc2-api-service/README.md

 Get access token either (1) from Redis cache if there is cached access token available or (2) directly from Battle.net API and cache it in Redis store.

-If `BAS_REDIS_ENABLE` is set to `false`, this endpoint always queries Battle.net API for a new access token.
+If `SAS_REDIS_ENABLE` is set to `false`, this endpoint always queries Battle.net API for a new access token.

-If `BAS_REDIS_ENABLE` is set to `true`, each access token obtained from Battle.net API is cached in Redis store.
+If `SAS_REDIS_ENABLE` is set to `true`, each access token obtained from Battle.net API is cached in Redis store.

 `source` property returns one of two values: `battlenet` or `cache`, depending on where the access token was obtained from.